 If you suffered injuries on another party’s property in Jacksonville, FL, you have the right to seek compensation for your losses.
 A premises liability lawyer from the Law Offices of Anidjar & Levine can file a claim or lawsuit on your behalf.

-How Much Does it Cost to Hire a Premises Liability Lawyer?
+The Cost to Hire a Premises Liability Lawyer

 You will know about our financial arrangement at the beginning of your case.
 If we can’t recover damages on your behalf, you don’t pay our attorney’s fees.